jpreyesm03/Amazon-Products-Recommendation-Systems/README.md

 - **🍿 Rank Based Recommendation System**: Recommendation model based on the historically popular products and the best rated products.
 - **🔍 Collaborative Filtering Recommendation System**: Discover user preferences through similarities in their behavior and based on item-item similarities.
 - **➗ SVD - Personalized Recommendation System**: Match users with products based on individual attributes and preferences.
-- **🛠️ Hyperparameters Tuning - GridSearchCV**: Hyperparametrization to ensure the best parameters for the model
+- **🛠️ Hyperparameters Tuning - GridSearchCV**: Hyperparametrization to ensure the best parameters for the model.
 - **💠 Actionable insights and Recommendations**: Present a list of insihgts to summarize the findings and the limitations of the models.

 ## ⚙️ Technologies Used